 Daniel Hornal is licensed to practice in the District of Columbia.
 He specializes in Consumer Protection, Torts, and Contracts.
-He is the co-author of the legal textbook Bargain, Exchange and Liability, which is currently being used to instruct first-year students at Georgetown Law School in torts and contracts.
+He is the co-author of the legal textbook Bargain, Exchange and Liability, which is currently being used to instruct first-year students at Georgetown University Law Center in torts and contracts.
 He has a J.D. from Georgetown Law School.
 His non-legal interests include motorcycling, photography and alternative energy.

 Dan Snow is an Associate at Talos Law.
 He is licensed to practice in the District of Columbia and California.
 He specializes in civil rights, consumer rights, and criminal defense, including civil suits on behalf of wrongly convicted individuals.
 Prior to his involvement with Talos Law, Dan practiced as a District of Columbia Assistant Attorney General in the Juvenile Section of the Public Safety Division.
 He earned his J.D. from the Georgetown University Law Center.
 While in law school, he worked as a member of the Juvenile Justice Clinic and as a law clerk for the Office of the General Counsel for DC Public Schools, granting him a unique insight into issues facing young people in the District.
 In his spare time, Dan enjoys acting, classical music, and board games.